jasonreiddev/Original-Portfolio/README.md

    Headless CMS via [Sanity](https://www.sanity.io/manage/personal/project/a3mxaqcs)

-   Most content is precomplied when the site is built, exceptions to this rule are:
+   Content is precomplied when the site is built, exceptions to this rule are:

    - Sanity > Site Settings > Intro Text

    - Sanity > Site Settings > Featured Items

-   - (Contentful blog posts are a w.i.p)

    - Cloudinary Content

+    Publishing Contentful blog posts will rebuild the site

 <br/>